petergerritsen/blog.petergerritsen.nl/_posts/2009-02-06-fix-asp-net-form-submit-behavior-with-jquery.markdown

 Microsoft has included a feature in ASP.Net 2.0 to overcome this problem.
 In short you add an attribute _DefaultButton_, with the ID of the button to trigger, to an ASP Panel control that wraps the form.
 Unfortunately this solution doesn't work in Firefox.

 To fix this, I decided to use jQuery.
 What we need to have is a way to identify the different forms on a page and connect them with the right submit button.
 So I added a fieldset tag around the single form:

+Code here

+The control _btnSearch_ is the one we want to trigger when a user presses the enter button.

+To hook up the button to the form we use the following JavaScript/jQuery:

+Code here